-Upon the motion (the "Motion")2 of the above-captioned debtors and debtors in possession (collectively, the "Debtors") for entry of an interim order (this "Interim Order") and final order pursuant to sections 105(a), 363(b), 503(b)(9), 507(a), and 1107 of the Bankruptcy Code, Bankruptcy Rules 6003(b) and 6004, and Local Rule 9013-1(m): (i) authorizing, but not directing, the Debtors to make payments toward the prepetition fixed, liquidated and undisputed claims of Critical Vendors; and (ii) granting related relief; and scheduling a final hearing, all as more fully described in the Motion; and upon consideration of the First Day Declaration; and due and sufficient notice of the Motion having been given under the circumstances; and it appearing that no other or further notice need be provided under the circumstances; and it appearing that the relief requested by this Motion is in the best interests of the Debtors, their estates, their creditors, and other parties in interest; and after due deliberation and sufficient cause appearing therefor;
+Upon the motion (the "Motion")2 of the above-captioned debtors and debtors in possession (collectively, the "Debtors") for entry of an interim order (this "Interim Order") and final order pursuant to sections 105(a), 363(b), 503(b)(9), 507(a), and 1107 of the Bankruptcy Code, Bankruptcy Rules 6003(b) and 6004, and Local Rule 9013-1(m): (i) authorizing, but not directing, the Debtors to make payments toward the prepetition fixed, liquidated and undisputed claims of Critical Vendors; and (ii) granting related relief; and scheduling a final hearing, all as more fully described in the Motion; and upon consideration of the First Day Declaration; and due and sufficient notice of the Motion having been given under the circumstances; and it appearing that the relief requested by this Motion is in the best interests of the Debtors, their estates, their creditors, and other parties in interest; and after due deliberation and sufficient cause appearing therefor;

-The Debtors in these Chapter 11 Cases, along with the last four digits of each Debtor's federal tax identification numbers are as follows: VWS Holdco, Inc. (5412) and Shoosmith Bros., Inc. (6914).
+1 The Debtors in these Chapter 11 Cases, along with the last four digits of each Debtor's federal tax identification numbers are as follows: VWS Holdco, Inc. (5412) and Shoosmith Bros., Inc. (6914).
 The Debtors' mailing address is P.O.
 Box 2770, Chesterfield, VA 23832.